bmay51213/bmay51213.github.io/_posts/2020-02-22-datasciencestats.md

 When the data was segmented into both male and female genders and compared across all five countries, the models illustrated a statistically significant relationship between country, gender, and GDP as predictors of the suicide rate.
 All of the residual standard errors are lower when adding in all of the other countries with the highest R^2 value being for the male dataset with a value of 0.913 compared with the R^2 of the female dataset with a value of 0.845.

-#### Segmenting the Data Into Age Ranges for Each Country and gender
+#### Segmenting the Data Into Age Ranges for Each Country and Gender

 ![png](/images/stats/000003 (5).png)![png](/images/stats/000005 (5).png)![png](/images/stats/000007 (5).png)![png](/images/stats/000009 (5).png)![png](/images/stats/000015 (5).png)![png](/images/stats/00000d (5).png)![png](/images/stats/00000f (5).png)![png](/images/stats/000011 (5).png)![png](/images/stats/000013 (5).png)![png](/images/stats/000015 (5).png)